replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 helm template harbor | kubectl preflight -
 ```

-If your satisfied with tests, bump the version of your Helm chart in the file
+If you are satisfied with the tests, bump the version of your Helm chart in the file
-`harbor/Chart.yaml` (from `16.7.0` to `16.8.0`) the repackage it.
+`harbor/Chart.yaml` from `16.7.0` to `16.8.0`, then repackage it.
 You can edit
 the version in the Manifest Editor or run the following command to do it from
-the shell.
+the shell:

 ```
 yq -i '.version = "16.8.0"' harbor/Chart.yaml
 ```

-and run the `helm package` command to package the updated version
+Then run the `helm package` command to package the updated version:

 ```
 helm package harbor --destination ./release